ashleydavis/what-could-possibly-go-wrong-blog/_posts/2015-06-08-promises-for-game-development.markdown

 While this is the only advantage to using coroutines, there are multiple disadvantages.

 It is difficult to build larger coroutines out of smaller coroutines.
 Nested coroutines are tough to manage, you can do it of course but at first it isn't obvious how to achieve it.
-Sure, itÔÇÖs simple enough if youÔÇÖve done it once or twice.
+Sure, it's simple enough if you've done it once or twice.
 Try doing it 100s of times.
 On the other hand promises can be stitched together and nested in many ways to produce larger sequences of logic.
 This sort of [composability](http://en.wikipedia.org/wiki/Composability) results in better [code reuse](http://en.wikipedia.org/wiki/Reusability).
 You'll end up with a library of higher-level promise-returning functions for common logic that you can compose to build new behaviour creating new and different game logic.
 Recomposing and rewiring promises is trivial and increases your ability for fast experimentation, something that is essential to being productive while searching for the tweaks that put the fun in your game.

 Another problem with coroutines is the lack of control you have over them.
 Unity runs coroutines automatically, you don't have any control over when and how coroutines are advanced and you have no idea what coroutines are running at any particular point.
 This is why coroutines are particularly hard to debug (even though debugging a single coroutine is in fact easier).
 This is a complete disaster for understanding what your code is doing.
 The only control you have over coroutines is the ability to yield from within the coroutine (thus giving control back to Unity) or you can stop one or all coroutines.